hoprnet/hoprnet/docs/hopr-documentation/docs/node/network-registry-tutorial.md

 At this point, you should have the peerID of the node you want to register copied and your network registry NFT staked.
 Keep the admin interface open.
 You may need it to confirm your registration later.

+**Note:** A community NFT will only give you access to run a single node for the initial release.
+Although, it is possible to de-register a node to register a different one (explained at the end of step 3 below).

 ### Step 3: Registering your peerID

 (**1**) Go to [the network registry smart contract on blockscout](https://blockscout.com/xdai/mainnet/address/0x819E6a81e1e3f96CF1ac9200477C2d09c676959D/write-contract#address-tabs)